ace411/bingo-model/README.md

 ## Documentation

-Check out the docs folder for more information on how to use this package.
+Check out the [docs](https://github.com/ace411/bingo-model/blob/master/docs/main.md) for more information on how to use this package.

 ## Dealing with problems